 Where Dokuflex fits in

-- Lower non-compliance risk from inconsistent processes.
+- Lower operational risk from inconsistent processes.

 - More visibility over working-day incidents and exception rules.